A Gradual Escalation or a One-Time Incident

 are charged this way.
 However, when an individual collects his or her

-third DUI, the court system treats this as habitual offending, and punishes
+third DUI, the court system treats this as habitual offending, and punishes it as

 In addition to the number of DUIs, the following factors may turn a misdemeanor